mcneel/help-docs/_en/flamingo/5/help/environment.md

 #### Rotation
 {: .clear-img}

-Specifies the image rotation and extents.
-Enter an angle or drag the control widget to set the rotation.
+Specifies the image rotation.
 The red dot indicates the center of the image.
-The gray area indicates the view.

-#####  **Angles From View**
+#### Width
+Specifies the width of the image in degrees relative the the plan view.

+#### Top/Bottom
+Specifies the vertical angles of the image based on horizontal groundplane direction in the model

+####  Get Angles From View button
-Sets the **Width** and **Top/Bottom** angles to match the viewport.
+Sets the rotation angle to match the current perspective viewport.
+Good for resetting the values of the projection.

 #### Spherical Projection
 {: #spherical}
 Spherical projection maps the image to a complete sphere.
-This method generally produces good results only if with an equirectangular spherical image.
+This method generally produces good results only if with an equirectangular spherical image is used.
+An equirectangular image has an aspect ratio of a 2:1 rectangle.

 #### Spherical Options
 {: #sphericalprojectionoptions}

-##### Rotation
-Specifies the image rotation.
-The red dot indicates the center of the image.

-#####  **Angles From View**
-Sets the rotation angle to match the viewport.

 ## HDR and Planar HDR Background
 {: #hdr-and-planar-hdr-backgrounds}